HiJen14/html-cells/README.md

 Jekyll website by cell principle.

 New system to align site elements with cells.
-Cells don't use CSS padding and margin to scale, but inner levels of course can.
+Cells don't use CSS padding and margin to scale, but inner levels ofcourse can.
 ```HTML
  <div>, <p>, <h1>, etc. and markdown.
 ```